donzgold/JustMC_compilator/documentation/en_US/actions/world.md

 **Name:** Update Adjacent Block\
 **Type:** Action without value\
-**Description:** Updates neighboring blocks in the indicated location if the block in the location is not air.The unit on its location is not updated, but can be updated from the neighboring ones.
+**Description:** Updates adjacent blocks at the specified location if the block is not air.
+The block on the location itself is not updated, but it can be updated from adjacent blocks.

 **Usage example:**
 ```ts